Downtown Line: Rolling stock

-As of 2011, the Downtown line has one type of rolling stock, the Bombardier MOVIA C951(A) cars, running in a three-car formation.
+As of 2011, the Downtown Line has one type of rolling stock, the Bombardier MOVIA C951(A) cars, running in a three-car formation.
 They have been stabled at Gali Batu Depot since it opened with Stage 2 of the downtown line on 27 December 2015.
-For the period between the opening of Stage 1 and that of Stage 2, trains were stabled at a maintenance facility that was built at Marina Bay as part of the Circle line project.
+For the period between the opening of Stage 1 and that of Stage 2, trains were stabled at a maintenance facility that was built at Marina Bay as part of the Circle Line project.
 Kim Chuan Depot housed the Operations Control Centre for the Downtown Line Stage 1 until Gali Batu Depot was ready.

 On 12 October 2012, the first of 11 trains for the line arrived at Jurong Port.
 It was transported to Kim Chuan Depot to undergo testing by the LTA before it was handed over to SBS Transit.
-As of 28 February 2013, Bombardier had delivered five of the 11 trains for Downtown line stage 1.
+As of 28 February 2013, Bombardier had delivered five of the 11 trains for Downtown Line stage 1.
 LTA together with the operator, SBS Transit, conducted the necessary tests to ensure safety standards, functional performance and systems compatibility requirements were met before revenue service began on 22 December 2013.

 Testing for Stage 2 began on 25 October 2015 and rolling stock that was delivered to Gali Batu Depot commenced service in Stage 1 on 21 October 2015, while SBS Transit slowly moved the equipment managing the DTL trains to Gali Batu Depot during non-revenue hours.
 Kim Chuan Depot, together with the adjacent Tai Seng Facility Building, operated in a minor capacity until Stage 3 opened.
-A new depot, named the East Coast Integrated Depot, is planned to provide additional stabling capacity to the line in 2025.
+A new depot, named the East Coast Integrated Depot, is planned to provide additional stabling capacity to the line in the second half of 2026.
 Testing on the integration of systems of Stage 3 and the rest of the line started from 14 May 2017 till 27 August 2017.

 Train control

-The Downtown line is equipped with Siemens (previously Invensys before Siemens acquisition) Trainguard Sirius Communications-based train control (CBTC) moving block signalling system with Automatic train control (ATC) under Automatic train operation (ATO) GoA 4 (UTO).
+The Downtown Line is equipped with Siemens (previously Invensys before Siemens acquisition) Trainguard Sirius Communications-based train control (CBTC) moving block signalling system with Automatic train control (ATC) under Automatic train operation (ATO) GoA 4 (UTO).
 The subsystems consist of Automatic train protection (ATP) to govern train speed, Controlguide Rail 9000 Automatic Train Supervision (ATS) to track and schedule trains and Trackguard Westrace MK2 Computer-based interlocking (CBI) system that prevents incorrect signal and track points to be set.

 A fall-back signalling system, relying on conventional track-circuit occupancy detection, is included to ensure fully automatic operation and train protection independent of the radio system.

 Platform screen doors (PSDs) along the line were installed by Westinghouse Signal (Invensys Rail Group), supplied by Faiveley.
 The PSDs provide safety for passengers, offering protection from arriving and departing trains.